 Integrated Navigation Systems (INS)

 The concept of INS is outlined in the IMO Performance Standards MSC 252(83).
 INS workstations have multifunctional displays providing at least route monitoring and collision avoidance functions, and may provide manual or automatic navigation control functions.
-In addition to these functions, an INS generally also provide route planning, navigation control data and status, and alert management functions.
+In addition to these functions, an INS generally also provide voyage planning, navigation control data and status, and alert management functions.
 INS integrate sources, data, and displays into one navigation system.
 An INS may consist of multiple task stations.

-Since the concept of ECDIS is included in the INS concept, the principle described in 4.2.1 of ENC as the base layer applies - but in the context of an INS it applies to components playing the role of an ECDIS.
+Since the concept of ECDIS is included in the INS concept, the principle described in 4.2.1 of ENC as the “base layer” applies - but in the context of an INS it applies to components playing the role of an ECDIS.
 Components playing other roles may use ENC or similar data, but this may depend on function and task.

 The considerations related to portrayal and user interaction for an INS are outlined below: